mshigezumi/Live-Project-C-Sharp/README.md

 ~~~

 ## BlogPost Details/Delete Pages
-Two seperate stories included these pages, first was creating and scafolding the CRUD pages, second was formating and implementing the basic functionality of the details and delete pages.
+Two seperate stories included these pages, first was creating and scafolding the CRUD pages, second was styling and implementing the basic functionality of the details and delete pages.
 Both of these pages are very similar so they were part of the same stories.

 ~~~
 <div class="blog-post-div">